Skip to main content

 This approach means our traffic grows slowly, our content production is slower than sites that use AI generation, and we turn down sponsorship opportunities that would compromise editorial independence.
 We believe this is the right way to run a content site, and we believe the readers who stick with us appreciate the difference.

-If you have feedback on our editorial choices — a game you think we should add, a guide you think is wrong, a correction that needs to be made — we want to hear from you.
-Email contact@sarkarishivam.com or use the contact form.
-We read every message and respond to substantive editorial feedback within 48 hours on business days.
+If you have feedback on our editorial choices, a game you think we should add, a guide you think is wrong, a correction that needs to be made, we want to hear from you.
+Email contact@sarkarishivam.com or reach me via the Contact page.
+I read every message and aim to respond to substantive editorial feedback within a few business days.

 Disclosure